quicwg/base-drafts/draft-ietf-quic-tls.md

 To ensure that sufficient data is available for sampling, packets are padded so that the combined lengths of the encoded packet number and protected payload is at least 4 bytes longer than the sample required for header protection.
-For the AEAD functions defined in {{?TLS13}}, which have 16-byte expansions and 16-byte header protection samples, this results in needing at least 3 bytes of frames in the unprotected payload if the packet number is encoded on a single byte, or 2 bytes of frames for a 2-byte packet number encoding.
+All of the AEAD functions defined in {{?TLS13}} with the exception of AEAD_AES_128_CCM_8 have 16-byte expansions and 16-byte header protection samples, this results in needing at least 3 bytes of frames in the unprotected payload if the packet number is encoded on a single byte, or 2 bytes of frames for a 2-byte packet number encoding.
+AEAD_AES_128_CCM_8 has an 8-byte expansion and 16-byte header protection sample, which results in needing at least 11 bytes of frames in the unprotected payload if the packet number is encoded on a single byte.

 The sampled ciphertext for a packet with a short header can be determined by the following pseudocode: